 Flood requirements

-Before issue of a construction certificate, the development must be designed in accordance with the recommendations within the Flood Management Report, revision B dated 14 October 2024 prepared by Sparks+Partners Consulting Engineers and the approved architectural drawings.
+Before issue of the relevant construction certificate, the development must be designed in accordance with the recommendations within the Flood Management Report, revision B dated 14 October 2024 prepared by Sparks+Partners Consulting Engineers and the approved architectural drawings.

 Condition reason: Ensuring the building is protected from flooding.